George Street Community Bookshop

 A development grant from the Booster Programme helped them prepare for the share offer and be awarded the Community Shares Standard Mark.

 ““The advice and support from the consultants were really useful.
-It was reassuring to have the kite mark and the match funding was absolutely brilliant as it makes a really good sell to investors.
+It was reassuring to have the Standard Mark kite mark and the match funding was absolutely brilliant as it makes a really good sell to investors.
 We raised the money we needed quicker and we raised more through community shares than we would’ve done via a loan.
 It’s great having all these members having a stake.
 They will be customers as well as members”.
 Jonathan Atkinson, Director

 Making a difference to real people